 My dilemma is this: I have about $2000 in the account.
 I’m earning about $7 interest on that each period, but paying about $12 in maintenance fees, so the money is slowly disappearing.
 Since I’m no longer at that employer, I cannot make contributions to the account, and obviously, my former employer is no longer making their contributions.

 What should I do with this money?
 As far as I can tell, I cannot roll it over into a 401K or IRA.
 If I withdraw it, I’m stuck with the 10% early withdrawal penalty and I’ll have to pay taxes on it, which will eat up half the balance.

 I can use the money to pay for any kind of medical or health expense, including massages, health club memberships, acupuncture, doctor visits, dental appointments, etc. But, I’m healthy and don’t really have medical expenses at this time outside of routine checkups.
 Let’s hope it stays that way.

 Hi, NM, thanks for writing in.
 As you mentioned, the Health Savings Account (HSA) is a tax advantaged medical savings account that gives owners certain tax benefits.
+Like many retirement accounts, there are HSA contribution limits that limit the amount you can contribute in any given year.
 Before we answer your question about HSA fees, let’s cover a couple important aspects of the HSA, which will help answer your question and potential reader questions.